 - Cannot put dollar limits on how much care is covered over the life of your plan.

-Check with your insurance plan to find out what specific services are covered, but in general, mental health services are covered by health insurance.
+In general, mental health services are covered by health insurance.
 The following are important changes to mental health coverage as a result of the new health care law:

 - Restrictions on coverage cannot be any stricter for mental health coverage than they are for physical health coverage.

 - Insurance companies can’t require you to pay more out-of-pocket (have greater co-pays, co-insurance, or deductibles) for mental health services than they do for other medical services.